-When the system is active, the home screen displays actual temperature for heat zones, actual pressures at the fluid manifold, coolant temperature, jog speed, the number of cycles, along with all associated control soft keys.
+When the system is active, the home screen displays actual temperature for heat zones, actual pressures at the fluid manifold, the number of cycles, along with all associated control soft keys.

-Use this screen to turn on heat zones, view coolant temperature, start the proportioner, stop the proportioner, park the component A pump, enter jog mode, and clear cycles.
+Use this screen to turn on heat zones, start the proportioner, stop the proportioner, park the component A pump, and clear cycles.